zeraholladay/clsr/README.md

-# clsr: Mini Lisp-like Interpreted Language with Closures
+# clsr: Lisp-like Interpreted Language with Closures

 A Lisp-dialect.